| Timetable | Sunday, 14th June, 21:00 |

 📊 What Netherlands v Japan Means for Group F

-Group F looks like one of the more competitive pools in the tournament.
-Netherlands head into Arlington as the clear seeds — the bookmakers price them around the 1.75 mark to top the group, implying close to a 57% chance — but Sweden, Japan and Tunisia are all credible second-place candidates rather than a procession of pushovers.
-For the Dutch this opener is therefore about more than three points; it is about establishing a goal-difference cushion that may prove decisive in a tight four-way race.
-Koeman has spoken openly about wanting to "set the tone" early, and a comfortable result in the opener would let him manage minutes for senior players across the remaining group games.
+Group F looks one of the more competitive groups in the tournament.
+Netherlands head into Arlington as favourites to top the section, but Sweden, Japan and Tunisia are all capable of challenging for second place.
+For the Dutch, this opener is about more than three points; it is a chance to build a goal-difference advantage that could prove crucial in a tight group.
+Koeman has spoken about wanting to "set the tone" early, and a comfortable win would also allow him to manage his squad across the remaining matches.

 Netherlands v Japan - H2H Stats